RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 - Passed at runtime through the [logging API]({{< relref "adjusting-logging-at-runtime.md" >}}).

-For backwards-compatibility, it is also possible to hard-code the property configuration uri as a property for the component, but this approach is deprecated.

 For devices and services, the log configuration URI is resolved using a slightly different set of rules than REDHAWK components.

 - Passed as a command-line argument when the Device Manager is started.